Animals on Campus

 - If a dog, the Assistance Animal must be on a leash, unless the leash would inhibit the dog’s ability to be of service.
 When a leash is not appropriate, the Handler must maintain control of the Assistance Animal through voice, signal, or other effective controls.

-- Disability Services or Residential Life may place other reasonable conditions or restrictions on the Assistance Animal depending on the nature and characteristics of the animal.
+- Disability services coordinator or Residential Life may place other reasonable conditions or restrictions on the Assistance Animal depending on the nature and characteristics of the animal.

 - The Handler is responsible for any additional cleaning or damage to persons or university property, beyond normal wear and tear, caused by his/her Assistance Animal (including fleas, pests, etc., attributable to the Assistance Animal).

-On a case-by-case basis, Disability Services or Residential Life may place other reasonable conditions or restrictions on Assistance Animals.
+On a case-by-case basis, disability services coordinator or Residential Life may place other reasonable conditions or restrictions on Assistance Animals.

 B. Conflicting Disabilities Between Residents of Student Housing